Nwinters29/Python/README.md

 #### Tools
 + Jupyter Notebook
-+ Visual Studio Code

-# Projects
+# Machine Learning Projects
+These projects cover the following concepts:
++ Data manipulaton
++ Data visualization
++ Model building and evaluation
++ Data prediction with a ML model

+## CA Housing Value Predictor
+This project aims to employ a machine learning algorithm to predict median houseing values in Californian districts given a number of housing attributes.
+This model could be useful in aiding either sellers in properly listing a house or buyers in establishing a realistic price for a property.

+Includes:
++ ipynb file of the full end-to-end code
++ csv file of the data (data was provided by Eastern University)

 ## Drug Efficacy Predictor
 This project aims to create a machine learning model that is able to take as input a chemical compund in SMILE format, and predict its IC50 value in regard to targeting the AMyloid-beta A4 protein.
 This protein is a hallmark of the Alzheimer's disease due to its overexpression within neural pathways.

-+ Data manipulaton
-+ Data visualization
-+ Data prediction with a regression model
-+ Regression model evaluation
+Includes:
++ 4 ipynb files of code
++ 7 csv files of the data from varying steps in the ML process (inital data was obtained from [ChEMBL](https://www.ebi.ac.uk/chembl/g/#search_results/targets/query=amyloid%20beta))
++ smi file of SMILES
++ xml file of Pubchem descriptors

 ## Solubility Predictor
 This project aims to create a machine learning model that is able to take as input a chemical's molecular descriptors and predict its logS or its solubility value.
 Solubility plays a vital role in drug development, so this model could aid researchers in developing more bioavailable drugs.

-+ Data manipulaton
-+ Data visualization
-+ Data prediction with a regression model
-+ Regression model evaluation
+Includes:
++ 2 ipynb files of the code
++ 2 csv files of data from varying steps in the ML process (initial data was provided by [the data professor](https://github.com/topics/data-professor))